 Tip 8: Lock in Your Rate

 Some people prefer to have a steady rate during the whole term.
-A rate lock is when a lender has to agree on a fixed rate in advance notwithstanding the rates movement throughout the years.
+A rate lock is when a lender has to agree on a fixed rate in advance notwithstanding the movement of the rate throughout the years.
 It’s entirely up to the borrower whether to choose this option or not.

 Tip 9: Closing